-The COAC will hear from the following subcommittees on the topics listed below and then will review, deliberate, provide observations, and formulate recommendations on how to proceed:
+The COAC will hear from the current subcommittees on the topics listed below: